damiecode/Restaurant-Page/README.md

 # Restaurant-Page - [Microverse - JavaScript Course]

-> ​  We are going to be using only JavaScript to generate the entire content of a restaurant page!.
+> ​  A Restaurant page which is built using only Javascript.

 ![screenshot](img.png )